 Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 Penile cancer is a rare form of cancer that occurs mostly in uncircumcised men (men who have a foreskin, the piece of skin covering the head of their penis).
 Circumcision is the removal of the foreskin and may reduce the risk of penile cancer.

 There are several types of penile cancer, including:

 Epidermoid/squamous cell carcinoma.
 Ninety-five percent (95%) of penile cancer is epidermoid, or squamous cell, carcinoma.
 This means that the cells look like the tissues that make up skin when looked at with a microscope.
-Squamous cell carcinoma can begin anywhere on the penis; however, most develop on or under the foreskin.
+Squamous cell carcinoma can begin anywhere on the penis; however, it usually develops on or under the foreskin.
 When found at an early stage, epidermoid carcinoma can usually be cured.

-Basal cell penile cancer.
+Basal cell carcinoma.
 Under the squamous cells in the lower epidermis (one of the layers of the skin tissues that cover the penis) are round cells called basal cells.
 These can sometimes become cancerous.
-This is also called non-melanoma skin cancer.
+Basal cell carcinoma is a type of non-melanoma skin cancer.
 Less than 2% of penile cancers are basal cell cancers.